lneves12/luisneves.me/src/content/posts/2020-10-07-how-to-gradually-introduce-react-js-in-an-old-application-and-migrate-it-to-a-spa-don’t-be-afraid-of-legacy.md

 It was clear that the right direction to improve this behavior would be to move from a multi-page to a SPA architecture.
 When starting a new application from scratch, this can be achieved by developing an independent front-end application that controls all the pages with client routing through [react-router](https://github.com/ReactTraining/react-router) and fetches all the needed data from a JSON/graphql API.
 However, moving an existing legacy application towards this style can be an unfeasible effort without huge refactors.

 ![Green areas represent the cost on a new page](https://miro.medium.com/max/809/0*JgMQ03Axzb5nYfsY "Green areas represent the cost on a new page")

+*Green areas represent the cost on a new page*